 Struggling to separate egg whites from the yolks?
-Or unsure about how much pasta is enough to cook?
-These genius ideas will help you save time, minimise effort and turn you into a resourceful chef.
+These kitchen tips and tricks will help you save time, minimise effort and turn you into a resourceful chef.

 Keep a new powder puff in your flour canister.
 When a recipe says to "dust" a pan with flour, use the powder puff.